Oceans North Board of Directors

 Chris Mills is a financial advisor at Raymond James in Vancouver.
-He grew up in Winnipeg, Manitoba before pursuing an ice hockey scholarship at State University of New York where he completed a degree in finance.
-He’s worked as a financial advisor for eight years and has obtained the Chartered Investment Manager designation.
-In Vancouver, he is a member of the Greater Vancouver Board of Trade and has volunteered his time at Make-A-Wish Canada and the Prostate Cancer Foundation BC.
+He grew up in Winnipeg, Manitoba before pursuing an ice hockey scholarship at State University of New York where he completed a degree in finance and the Chartered Investment Manager designation.
+In Vancouver, he is a member of the Greater Vancouver Board of Trade and has volunteered his time at Make-A-Wish Canada and the Prostate Cancer Foundation B.C.

 Scott Highleyman has over three decades of experience leading northern conservation efforts in North America.
 He is vice president of Conservation Policy and Programs at Ocean Conservancy where he leads its Arctic program.
 From 2009 to 2016, he designed and ran the international Arctic program of The Pew Charitable Trusts.
 Before joining Pew, Scott was a grassroots conservation leader in Alaska for rainforest and marine protection and founder of Wildhavens, a strategic consulting business in Bellingham, Washington, that led dozens of projects for foundations and NGOs.
 Scott holds a B.A. from Williams College and a J.D. from the University of Wisconsin Law School at Madison.
 He is a member of the Alaska Bar Association and a “knight” of science and letters of the Russian Academy of Natural Sciences.
 He lives in Bellingham on the Salish Sea.